rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
 More information about me or my work can be found on my [website](https://www.rogierlankhorst.com).

 = Like to have this plugin in your language? = Translations can be added very easily [here](https://translate.wordpress.org/projects/wp-plugins/really-simple-ssl).
+If you do, I can get you added as translation editor to approve the translations.

 == Installation ==
 To install this plugin: